-Complete Toeside/ Heelside Direction Change to a Stop Using Pressure Drill
+1. Complete Toeside/ Heelside Direction Change to a Stop Using Pressure Drill

-Begin by having the athlete climb a short, gentle slope.
-Once the athlete has reached the start position, have him or her clip into the front binding while facing uphill.
-The coach should offer assistance by standing below athlete and taking the athlete's hands.
-As the coach, you will need to make sure that the athlete does not start before he or she is ready.
-Once the athlete is standing, have him or her place the free foot on the stomp pad between the bindings, and allow the board to glide downhill.
+- Begin by having the athlete climb a short, gentle slope. - Once they have reached the start position, have them clip into the front binding while facing uphill. - The coach should offer assistance by standing below athlete and taking the athlete's hands. - As the coach, you will need to make sure that the athlete does not start before they are ready. - Once the athlete is standing, have them place the free foot on the stomp pad between the bindings, and allow the board to glide downhill.
 When ready, release the athlete to complete the glide.

-Toeside direction change
+2. Toeside direction change

-Have the athlete begin in a straight glide.
-When moving, have the athlete apply pressure with the toes (pressing the gas pedal).
-The board will gradually begin to change direction toward the toeside.
+- Have the athlete begin in a straight glide. - When moving, have the athlete apply pressure with the toes (pressing the gas pedal). - The board will gradually begin to change direction toward the toeside.
 Complete the glide to a stop.
 It will be necessary to spend some time repeating this drill until the athlete has shown good balance throughout.

-Heelside direction change
+3. Heelside direction change

-Have the athlete begin in a straight glide.
-When moving, have the athlete apply pressure with the heels (digging heels in).
-The board should begin to change direction gradually toward the heelside.
-Complete the glide to a stop.
-It will be necessary to spend some time repeating this drill until the athlete has shown good balance throughout.
+- Have the athlete begin in a straight glide. - When moving, have the athlete apply pressure with the heels (digging heels in). - The board should begin to change direction gradually toward the heelside. - Complete the glide to a stop. - It will be necessary to spend some time repeating this drill until the athlete has shown good balance throughout.